-This is in addition to the publication of notes from the E&IDG meetings on the Equality Policy Unit webpages.
+This is in addition to the publication of notes from the E&IDG meetings on the Equality & Inclusion Unit webpages.

-More generally, updates from the work of the Equality Policy Unit can be found on our new ‘Blog’ page.
+More generally, updates from the work of the Equality & Inclusion Unit can be found on our new ‘Blog’ page.

 The institutional Athena SWAN (AS) submission is due in early December and is being led by Professor Louise Bryant (Institutional lead for the Leeds Gender Framework) working with the Institutional Self-Assessment Team (ISAT).
 A draft version of the AS action plan was considered by the University Executive Group and given in principle approval, subject to finalisation of details particularly with regard to targets and time scales.